wikimedia/restbase-mod-table-cassandra/Accounts_Buckets.md

 ### Table naming scheme / mapping onto Cassandra

 - keyspace is unit of replication
-    - so map buckets onto keyspaces
+    - so map buckets onto keyspaces for per-bucket replication control
 - dedicated `accounts` keyspace
 - keyspace name
     - "Keyspace names are 32 or fewer alpha-numeric characters and